Join us for an adventure in flavor!

 sofrito in an ice cube tray ready to freeze for storage, next to a mason jar full of sofrito

 Sazon seasoning is a Latin favorite for flavoring rice, soups, and stews.
-Additionally, with its ground annatto seeds, it adds beautiful color to many dishes.
+Additionally, with its ground annatto seeds, it adds great color to food.
 Look for Goya brand Sazon Con Culantro Y Achio (with Coriander & Annatto) in your grocery store.

 Ingredients for Habichuelas Guisadas